French Students Join Pension Protests

 GUY RAZ, Host:

 Unidentified Group: Resistance.

-Mr. PETER GUMBEL (Journalist): The French schools, you don't have any sports worth talking about, a little bit of sport.
+PETER GUMBEL: The French schools, you don't have any sports worth talking about, a little bit of sport.
 But (unintelligible) sports teams, for example.
 So you don't have any outlets.

-Prime Minister FRANCOIS FILLON (France): (Through translator) Shame on you who are calling on young high school students to come out in the streets just to beef up your demonstrations.
+FRANCOIS FILLON: (Through translator) Shame on you who are calling on young high school students to come out in the streets just to beef up your demonstrations.
 You are sacrificing their futures.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.